-- Increased tax base would result in greater revenue for the state and greater amount available to fund the welfare programmes.
+- The increased tax base would result in greater revenue for the state and greater amount available to fund the welfare programmes.

 - Digital transactions bring in better transparency, scalability and accountability.

 - Digital transactions are convenient and improve market efficiency

 - Transaction costs will come down in the long run